xeger/gomuti/README.md

 To program behavior into your mock, use the DSL methods in the `gomuti` package. `Allow()` instructs your mock to expect a method call and tells it what to return.

-After calling the code under test, you can use the `HaveReceived()` Gomega matcher to verify the number of calls actually made to your mock as well as the specific parameter values.
+### Allowing method calls

 Imagine you're writing unit tests for the `Multiplier` type and you want to isolate yourself from bugs in `Adder`.